-Good and bad human foods – What to feed and what to not feed your dog
+Good and bad human foods: What to feed and what to not feed your dog

 Like many dog owners, you probably have some understandable concerns about what to feed your new dog.
 You may be aware that certain human foods, like chocolate and xylitol, are a ‘no-no’ when it comes to feeding your new dog.
+This guide lists dog friendly foods and those to avoid, including chocolate, grapes, raisins, onion, garlic, alcohol and xylitol.
+Always check with your vet for medical diets and avoid sudden switches that can cause vomiting or diarrhoea.

 Foods bad for dogs – what NOT to feed your dog

-Common human foods bad for dogs include:
+What human foods are bad for dogs?

 Chocolate and cocoa